kubeshop/botkube/cmd/source/cm-watcher/README.md

 # ConfigMap watcher source

-ConfigMap watcher source is the example Botkube source used during [e2e tests](../../../test/e2e).
+Kubernetes ConfigMap watcher is an example Botkube source plugin used during [e2e tests](../../../test/e2e).
+It's not meant for production usage.

 ## Configuration parameters

-The configuration should be specified in YAML format.
+The configuration should be specified in the YAML format.
 Such parameters are supported:

 ```yaml
 configMap: